Janmejay1998/BIA-660-WS-Web-Mining/Homework Assignment 2/Readme.md

 # RottenTomatoes Scraper

-Use selenium to create a Python Notebook with a python function called scrape(driver, url) The function should accept 2 parameters:
+Use selenium to create a Python Notebook with a python function called scrape(driver, url) <br>
+The function should accept 2 parameters:
 driver: the selenium webdriver (bridge) that connects python to chrome.
 This is exactly the same parameter that we used in class.
 url: the link to the reviews page for a specific movie on rottentomatoes (e.g. https://www.rottentomatoes.com/m/exodus_gods_and_kings/reviewsLinks to an external site.